djangsters/redis-tasks/docs/source/index.rst

 Disclaimer
 ----------
 ``redis-tasks`` does not store any kind of task results.
-It's your tasks' code responsibility to store task results using a persistence layer of your choice if needed.
+If you need to store task results, you have to use a persistence layer of your choice in your task code.

 Installation
 ============